lellasone/aurora/README.md

 Using the arduino IDE Install:
 (Sketch -> Include Library -> Manage Libraries...)
- - SD
+ - SD, Version 1.3.0 or later.
- - TFT_eSPI
+ - TFT_eSPI, Version 2.5.43 or later.
- - lvgl, Version 8.4.0
+ - lvgl, Version 8.4.0 exactly.
- - arduinoFFT (for debugging, optional)
+ - arduinoFFT (for debugging, optional))

  Navigate to your a libraries folder (likely C:/Users/[Name]/Documents/Arduino/libraries) and clone the [arduinoLua](https://github.com/blackketter/LuaArduino) repo.